D1le/d1le.github.io/content/posts/2019-09-01---Hello-and-Welcome.md

 draft: false
 slug: "/posts/hello-and-welcome/"
 category: ""
-description: "Hello and welcome to my personal site!
-In this post I'm going to talk a little about myself."
+description: "Hello and welcome to my personal site!"
 socialImage: ""
 ---

+Hello there!

+I'm going to write some posts about various things in this blog.
+Mostly focus will be on my projects and interesting technologies.

+More content soon!